andrellaflame/RedditClientApp/README.md

 # RedditClientApp

-Branch main conatins homework 2 and all other homeworks are in the separate branches of the repository
+HT_7 branch has the latest version of the app.
+RedditClientApp is build as a copy of the reddit app.